prsoulman/Passwordgenerator.6.2.22/README.md

 # Passwordgenerator.6.2.22
 This is the password generator through alerts it gathers four options (upper case, lower case, special characters and Numbers).
 It takes these boolean values and passes these arrays through a function that creates randomly organized characters.
+That can be then copy and pasted

 **Links**